carlesmu/isbg/README.md

     --trackfile file       Override the trackfile name.
     --verbose              Show IMAP stuff happening.
     --verbose-mails        Show mail bodies (extra-verbose).
-    --version              Show the version information.

     (Your inbox will remain untouched unless you specify --flag or --delete)

 You can specify your imap password using `--imappasswd`.
 This however is a really bad idea since any user on the system can run `ps` and